|Rating:||8.7 / 10|

 |Value for Money||1.7 / 2|

-I’ve been wearing a pair of Vibram Five Finger shoes in the gym for about four years now so I decided to bite the bullet and see how they would stack up as a hiking shoe.
+I’ve been wearing a pair of Vibram Five Finger shoes in the gym for about seven years now so I decided to bite the bullet and see how they would stack up as a hiking shoe.
 Vibram is a name that many of you will recognise as the outsoles of many brands of well known shoes on the market.

 I must admit to having some preconceptions, both positive and negative, when it came to wearing these shoes on a hike.
 However over my usual 200 km test period, they surprised me in a number of ways.

 First let’s start with the ‘elephant in the room’ and that’s the fact these shoes are essentially a pair of gloves for your feet.
 They have individual toe compartments (hence the name Five Fingers) and this feature is often what puts people off in trying them out.